pjotrp/bioruby-exominer/README.md

 This can be useful when mining a paper at a time.
 The better route, however, is by adding the exome list and accompanying design to a triple store for further exploration.

+## Speeding up text search

+To speed things up you can create a binary version of the symbols table with

+  pack_exominer_symbols ncbi_symbols.tab

+and rename that file to

+  mv symbols.bin ncbi_symbols.bin

+Now use the bin version with exominer's -s switch.

 ## Using exominer with a triple-store